adopted-ember-addons/ember-data-factory-guy/README.md

 **Ember Data 2.14+** has this [bug](https://github.com/emberjs/data/issues/5055) that affects polymorphic relationships.
  You can still use factory guy with ED 2.14+, but polymorphic relationships sometimes will not work as expected.
+ 99% of the time though, you will not even notice.
+Factory Guy is used in many ED 2.13+ projects with no problems.

+**NEW** If using new style of ember-qunit acceptance tests with ```setupApplicationTest``` check [user-view-test.js:](https://github.com/danielspaniel/ember-data-factory-guy/blob/master/tests/acceptance/user-view-test.js)

 **NEW** starting with v2.13.24
   - Links support for async relationships [Check it out](#tip-7-setting-up-links)